celery/ceps/draft/celery-5-high-level-architecture.rst

 messages are discarded.
 In this case, a warning log message is emitted.
 The Worker maintains a list of identifiers of recently received :term:`messages <Message>`.
-The number of :term:`messages <Message>` is determined by the a configuration value.
+The number of :term:`messages <Message>` is determined by a configuration value.
 By default that value is 100 :term:`messages <Message>`.